 What I love about Smith College is how incredibly different it is from my previous experiences in higher ed.
 I learn something new every single day and have the opportunity to work with student who challenge and motivate me to be the best professional that I can.

-When you aren’t working or focusing on your NECPA role, how do you spend your free time?
+When you aren’t working, how do you spend your free time?

 Who inspired you to get involved in Higher Education?

 My mentor, and now friend, Annie Warchol, Director of Student Activities at Springfield College, recognized my love for higher education during my first year of Undergrad.
 While she advised many of the student groups I was involved in, I am most grateful for the time she spent outside of those commitments to help me grow and discover my own passions.
 I am grateful for her kindness and dedication to creating the optimal student experience, year after year.

 What is the most valuable lesson you have learned in your career (so far)?